cloudyr/aws.signature/README.md

 use_credentials(profile = "bob")
 ```

+By default, when loaded the package checks for environment variables.
+If absent, it checks for a default credentials file and loads credentials from it.

 Temporary session tokens are stored in environment variable `AWS_SESSION_TOKEN` (and will be stored there by the `use_credentials()` function).
 The [aws.iam package](https://github.com/cloudyr/aws.iam/) provides an R interface to IAM roles and the generation of temporary session tokens via the security token service (STS).

 ## Installation